-This presentation contains forward-looking statements relating to Chevron's operations that are based on management's current expectations, estimates and projections about the petroleum, chemicals and other energy-related industries.
-Amounts associated with future periods and words or phrases such as "anticipates," "expects," "intends," "plans," "forecasts," "projects," "believes," "seeks," "schedules," "estimates," "positions," "pursues," "may," "could," "should," "will," "budgets," "outlook," "trends," "guidance," "focus," "on schedule," "on track," "is slated," "goals," "objectives," "strategies," "potential" and similar expressions are intended to identify such forward-looking statements.
+This presentation contains forward-looking statements relating to Chevron's energy transition plans and operations that are based on management's current expectations, estimates and projections about the petroleum, chemicals and other energy-related industries.
+Words or phrases such as "anticipates," "expects," "intends," "forecasts," "forecasts," "forecasts," "forecasts," "projects," "believes," "approaches," "seeks," "schedules," "estimates," "positions," "pursues," "may," "can," "could," "should," "will," "budgets," "outlook," "trends," "guidance," "focus," "on track," "goals," "objectives," "strategies," "opportunities," "poised," "potential," "ambitions" and similar expressions are intended to identify such forward-looking statements.
 These statements are not guarantees of future performance and are subject to certain risks, uncertainties and other factors, many of which are beyond the company's control and are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements.
 The reader should not place undue reliance on these forward-looking statements, which speak only as of the date of this presentation.
 Unless legally required, Chevron undertakes no obligation to update publicly any forward-looking statements, whether as a result of new information, future events or otherwise.